afonya2/SolidityPools/api/README.md

 4. number: The price of the sell/purchase
 5. number: The price per item
 6. table: The raw response from SP [more info](https://github.com/afonya2/SolidityPools/blob/v2/api/modemdocs.md#order_fulfilled)

+Or

+1. string: The order ID
+2. table: The raw response from SP [more info](https://github.com/afonya2/SolidityPools/blob/v2/api/modemdocs.md#errors)

 **Throws**